 Maybe you have never cooked before.
 Or you don’t know how to bake.
 Perhaps you are like me, and are the only one in your family who has to eat gluten-free.
 I created Baking with Bridget to help, encourage and inspire you on your gluten-free journey.

-Cooking most of our meals from scratch, using healthy, natural foods such as meat, vegetables and fruit, has been key to controlling my IBS.
-I love to cook, bake and create new dishes.
+Cooking most of our meals from scratch, using healthy, natural foods such as meat, vegetables, and fruit, has been key to controlling my IBS.
+I love to cook, bake, and create new dishes.
 I have taken almost all of my recipes (including ones that have been in our family for years) and converted them to gluten-free.
 It was challenging at first but once I got the hang of it, it has been easy and oh, so rewarding.
 As with traditional cooking, I still have times that a recipe will not turn out the first time, or second, or third.
 You know what?
 It is okay.
 I actually enjoy the challenge of figuring out what went wrong.

-Why Should You Eat Gluten-Free?
+Benefits of Eating Gluten-Free?
 The idea of eating foods that do not contain gluten can be mind-boggling.
 When you start eating gluten-free foods, you will almost instantly feel the results!

-Become a Master at Reading Food Labels: knowing what ingredients is in food is essential to successfully eating gluten-free.
+Become a Master at Reading Food Labels.
+Knowing what ingredients is in food is essential to successfully eating gluten-free.
 Before long you won’t think twice about reading a food label.

-How to Create a Gluten-Free Kitchen: here are some helpful tips on how to create a kitchen free of gluten.
+How to Create a Gluten-Free Kitchen.
+Here are some helpful tips on how to create a kitchen free of gluten.